naterex23/SlicerAblationPlanner/README.md

 # SlicerAblationPlanner

-Ablation Planner

 This is an extension for 3D Slicer that is used to plan and evaluate ablation zones.

-This module was developed to address research and clinical decision support at the Rhode Island Hospital, Providence, Rhode Island.
-This module was primarily developed by Nathaniel Rex (Brown University), with the support of -----
+This module was developed to address research and clinical decision support involving kidney, liver, and lung ablations at the Rhode Island Hospital, Providence, Rhode Island.
+This module was primarily developed by Nathaniel Rex (Brown University) with the support of Scott Collins (Rhode Island Hospital).

-This module was designed to assist in both planning and intra-procedural decision making of ablations in the liver, kidney, and lung.

 Ablation Planning Workflow: